 And the result felt much better than before.
 I was stuck with this one, nearly on the wrong track from which there was no coming back.
 Now its opening up again.
 The critical issue now is still to avoid breakage.
 It will get rather thin in certain areas.
 Cushions, cushions, cushions!
 And working slow, small chips, applying only a little pressure with each hit as well as with the rasp.
 It takes time but its coming along.

 I thought I was there and started fine-tuning with the fine rasp.
 But I still felt uneasy about the front part.
 It doesn’t really work.
 And that is not (only) because of the rotten part there.
 I had a vision of opening it up completely.
 But I don’t think that would work either.
-But I took the knife and went in much deeper.
+But I took the gouge and went in much deeper.